Neon for SQL databases

 - Why pick Neon over DBHub (Postgres) for SQL work?

 - For the branch workflow.
-Neon's create_branch, compare_database_schema, and reset_from_parent let an agent apply and verify a schema change on an isolated copy first.
-DBHub (Postgres) is the more direct choice if you only need to run SQL and inspect schema.
+Neon has run_sql for direct query execution and get_database_tables plus describe_table_schema for schema inspection, so both those needs are covered.
+On top of that, create_branch, compare_database_schema, and reset_from_parent let an agent apply and verify a schema change on an isolated copy first.
+DBHub (Postgres) is the leaner choice if you want SQL without the branch workflow overhead.

 - Does Neon let an agent apply schema migrations safely?